stadid/webcontrol/README.md

 ![What is required to run Webcontrol](https://github.com/stadid/webcontrol/blob/main/webcontrol.jpg?raw=true)
 ## Features
 • Standalone solution, no external services required.

-• No built-in trackers / telemetry.
+No trackers / telemetry.

 • Intuitive lightweight web interface accessible from any device with a web browser (phone, tablet, PC, or even a smartwatch).
 Most interface controls include descriptive text, helping users understand the changes they are making.